peterhinch/micropython-samples/README.md

 # micropython-samples
-A place for assorted code ideas for MicroPython.
-Most are targeted at the Pyboard variants.
+The first part of this repo contains assorted code ideas for MicroPython.
+Many are targeted at Pyboard variants.
+Some are intended as pointers to programmers rather than being complete.
+Egregious bugs will be fixed but I may not accept feature requests.

+[Section 5](./README.md#5-module-index) is an index to complete applications and modules which are documented and supported.

 # 0. Index